cbeck88/strict-variant/README.md

 The actual interface is in most ways the same as `boost::variant`, which strongly inspired this.

-(However, my interface is exception-free, if you want to have analogues of the throwing functions in `boost::variant` you'll have to write them, which is pretty easy to do on top of the exception-free interface.)
+(However, my interface is exception-free.
+If you want to have analogues of the throwing functions in `boost::variant` you'll have to write them, which is pretty easy to do on top of the exception-free interface.)

 ```c++